friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/fragCoords.md

 ---

 This is an engine-specific implementation without a shader-basis.
+It was created as a reusuable, felxible function for the computation of fragment coordinates which is often used in the [Shader Library](../../../shaders/general_structure.md).